 Bugs, spiders, ants

 To prevent ants, spiders, and bugs from entering your home or other structures, spray the foundation and the grout within a foot of the wall with a mixture of 1/2 cup ground up lemon including the rind (puree in a blender or food processor) plus one gallon of water.
-Apply with a garden sprinkling can.
+Apply with a garden sprinkling can with holes large enough to dispense the pulp.
 Not only is the weak solution versatile, but it’s also mild, cheap, and environmentally sound.

 Flea treatment for the home